Telephone: +44 (0)24 765 23070

 - Happiness and Productivity in the Field. (with Daniel Sgroi and Eugenio Proto).

-- Social Capital, Electoral Behaviour and Government’s Performance, (2017) (joint with Emanuele Bracco and Francesco Porcelli)
+- Di dove sei?
+Social Capital, Electoral Behaviour and Government’s Performance, (2017) (joint with Emanuele Bracco, Ben Lockwood, Federica Liberini, Francesco Porcelli and Daniel Sgroi)

 - Electoral Performance Spillovers: Theory and Evidence, (2015) (joint with Emanuele Bracco and Francesco Porcelli)